 Begin up Tenaja Falls Trail (5W04), passing a self-registration station.
 Day hikers are asked to register for survey purposes, but do not need to carry permits.
 Wilderness permits are only needed for overnight trips.
 The hike’s first and only trail junction is 125 yards from the trailhead.
 San Mateo Canyon Trail parts to the left toward Fisherman’s Camp, which is 2 miles away.
 Proceed straight on Tenaja Falls Trail, following the sign that reads, “Tenaja Falls – 0.7 miles.”

-Walk another 50 years up the trail and hit San Mateo Creek.
+Walk another 50 yards up the trail and hit San Mateo Creek.
 A slab of concrete can be used to walk across the creek.
 If water levels are high (which will be good news for the waterfall), look around for a place to rock hop across – being sure to avoid any poison ivy.
 The slab in the trail is a concrete ford, hinting at the trail’s previous function as an old road.

 Proceed up through a riparian area along the creek.
 The trail is located in a V-shaped union of two canyons.
 Make sure to follow Tenaja Trail as it curves to left, passing Los Alamos Canyon.
 Tenaja Falls Trail rises up a hillside blanketed with aromatic sage.
 Gain nice views over Santa Mateo Canyon and the ridges above.